Evolving Agents: Interactive Simulation of Dynamic and Diverse Human Personalities

 \subsection{Ablation Experiment}

-To validate the positive impact of various modules within the Evolving Agents on both personality differentiation and personality evolution in terms of perceptibility and believability, we conducted two degrees of ablation studies on the architecture of the Evolving Agent.
-Compared to the full Evolving Agents architecture, Group 2 had the Cognitive Feelings, Insight, and Character Growth parts of the Personality system removed, consistent with section 5.1, while Group 3 was further simplified from Group 2 by simplifying the Character Structure, adopting a character description method similar to those used in other existing embodied agent sandbox simulation systems.
-We asked human evaluators to rank the human-likeness of the growth trajectories of personality and behavior for four experimental groups and to describe in words the reasons for their rankings.
+To validate the positive impact of various modules within the Evolving Agents on personality differentiation and personality evolution in terms of perceptibility and believability, we conducted two degrees of ablation studies on the architecture of the Evolving Agent.
+Compared to the full Evolving Agents architecture, Group 2 had the Cognitive Feelings, Insight, and Character Growth parts of the Personality system removed, consistent with section 5.1.
+At the same time, Group 3 was further simplified from Group 2 by simplifying the Character Structure, adopting a character description method similar to those used in other existing embodied agent sandbox simulation systems.
+We asked human evaluators to rank the human-likeness of the growth trajectories of personality and behavior for four experimental groups and to describe the reasons for their rankings in words.

-In the ablation experiment, we obtained 30 sets of ranking data from user studies.
+We obtained 30 sets of ranking data from user studies in the ablation experiment.
 Based on this data, we calculated the TrueSkill ranking scores for the four experimental groups and computed Cohen's d values to quantify the strength of differences between groups.
 In the TrueSkill scoring system, the $\mu$ value represents the average performance level of an experimental group, while the $\sigma$ value measures the uncertainty of the scores.
 Additionally, to explore the statistical significance of these results, we conducted a Kruskal-Wallis test, a non-parametric alternative to one-way ANOVA, to confirm the overall statistical significance of differences under different experimental groups.
 To pinpoint the exact sources of differences, namely which specific group comparisons showed significant differences, we used the Dunn test for pairwise comparisons between experimental groups, and p-values were adjusted using the Holm-Bonferroni method.
 The experimental results are illustrated in a bar chart, with the height of the bars corresponding to the $\mu$ \ value and the top of the bars marked with error lines, indicating the $\sigma$ \ value.